Shutterstock_2026862240.jpg

 Furthermore, the GAO clarified that even though the protestor’s IDIQ contract included the clause at FAR 52.204-13, nothing in the contract notified the protestor that it would be ineligible to compete for task orders if its SAM registration were to lapse during the term of the IDIQ.
 Therefore, even though the FOPR stated that all terms and conditions of the IDIQ remained in full effect, nothing in the FOPR or its governing IDIQ, put the protestor on notice that it would be ineligible for award if its SAM registration lapsed during the evaluation period or at the time of submission of a task order proposal.
 Consequently, the GAO sustained the protest and recommended that ICE again terminate the most recent task order award for its convenience and this time include the protestor’s proposal in the competition before making a new award decision.

 Offerors should be mindful that the mandatory nature of a FAR provision does not automatically result in its incorporation into a solicitation when the government has failed to expressly include it.
 Therefore, prospective contractors should generally request clarification regarding the government’s exclusion of any mandatory FAR provisions in the solicitation before proposals are due.
 As was demonstrated in this case, while the terms of an IDIQ contract maybe incorporated into a task order solicitation, the same may not always be true for all FAR provisions in the original IDIQ solicitation.
 Ultimately, the effects of the omission of a mandatory FAR provision in a solicitation may vary in accordance with the facts and circumstances surrounding a particular procurement.
-However, when it comes to SAM registrations, contractors are well advised to maintain an active status through the evaluation period of any solicitations they bid on and the performance period of any awarded contracts.
-In doing so, contractors can avoid undesirable procurement outcomes including but not limited to time consuming litigation.

 This Federal Procurement Insight is provided as a general summary of the applicable law in the practice area and does not constitute legal advice.
 Contractors wishing to learn more are encouraged to consult the TILLIT LAW PLLC Client Portal or Contact Us to determine how the law would apply in a specific situation.